Skip to main content

 Start event has any incoming sequence flow (BPMN 2.0 §10.4.2)Error

-Conditional start event at top level — the engine does not auto-instantiate top-level conditional starts; use an event sub-process or external triggerWarning
+Conditional start event at top level — the engine does not auto-instantiate top-level conditional starts, use an event sub-process or external triggerWarning

 messageRef / signalRef / errorRef / escalationRef references an unknown definitionError